MetaKt/Architecture-Design/README.md

 * **Ecosystem Complexity:**  The vast array of available plugins and third-party libraries can be overwhelming.
 Careful management and selection of the appropriate libraries are crucial to ensure project stability and avoid compatibility issues.
 * **Rapid Evolution:**  The React Native ecosystem, including the framework itself and its supporting libraries, evolves rapidly.
 Developers need to stay updated with these advancements to ensure their skills and applications remain relevant

+## Programming Language used in React Native

+React Native primarily uses JavaScript for building the user interface (UI) components of mobile apps.
+This allows developers to leverage their existing JavaScript knowledge for mobile development.
+React Native also utilizes XML-like syntax called JSX (JavaScript XML) to structure UI components within JavaScript code.
+While JavaScript is the main language for UI development, native languages like Java (Android) and Swift (iOS) are used for platform-specific functionalities.